regro/regolith/docs/database_maintenance/index.rst

 =================
 Database Maintenance
 =================
-The following contain information on maintaining the databases that regolith relies upon.
+These docs are for people maintaining regolith databases in production (and for advanced users)

 .. toctree::
     :maxdepth: 1